Drink to Remember?

 - Members of the third group did not drink any alcohol and knew they did not.

 The next day researchers tested their memories of the video.
 At that point, none of the participants had any alcohol in their bodies.
-Those who drank alcohol, whether they knew it or not, were less likely to report the false information.
+Those who drank alcohol, whether they knew it or not, were less likely to report the false facts.
 In other words, they were better (more accurate) witnesses.

 The abstainers (group three) were the weakest witnesses.
 Yet they were the most willing to give their false memories in testimony to a court of law.